 Bergkamp is unusual in that most of his great goals – Argentina, Leicester, Newcastle, Spurs – are remembered more for the first touch than the finish.
 He loved making goals, and it’s almost as if that was his way of supplying an assist for himself.
 If you wanted to go the full pseud, you could call it a pre-goal.

 Think Roberto Baggio when he produced his magical one-touch control and rounding of the keeper in a single movement, whilst scoring for Brescia against Juventus.
-This touch is worthy of the assist, not the long ball played to him.
+This touch is worthy of the assist, not the long ball played to him (despite the many plaudits a young Andrea Pirlo received for making such a pass).
 Sure, the first phase of play (long ball) could be (and is, officially) deemed as the assist, however Baggio’s touch (second phase) was such that it was akin to the final pass – an assist – leaving himself with the task of rolling the ball into the unguarded net.

 Those who have played Pro Evolution Soccer (the old, good versions) long enough will know the feeling of scoring a goal by playing a [TRIANGLE] through-ball to a team-mate as the opposing ‘keeper rushes out, leaving an open goal gaping for your gleeful partner to score.
 This, was the real-life equivalent, with an extra dimension- but with only one player involved.